Hydrogen for a cleaner future

 Hycel's Establishment phase delivered research, safety, training, and regulatory foundations in hydrogen over an initial 12-month period, which was supported by $2 million Commonwealth funding.

 Hycel’s Technology phase will see the creation of the Hycel Technology Hub at Deakin’s Warrnambool campus.
 This facility will be a regional hub of hydrogen expertise.
+The team will engage with industry and the local community to develop a pipeline of future tenants/partners to finalise fit-out requirements and occupy the tenant laboratories, education and office spaces.
 The Victorian Government has funded $9 million of Hycel’s Technology phase.
 Deakin University allocated $2 million towards the project.
 The Commonwealth Government has funded $7 million of Hycel’s Technology phase.